Sparse Principal Component Analysis via Variable Projection: Fast Algorithms for Sparse PCA

 The Huber penalty can be characterized as the (scaled) Moreau envelope of the $\ell_1$ norm, see Section~\ref{sec:Moreau}:

-This characterization explicitly brings out outliers $s$ as sparse perturbations to the data.
+This characterization explicitly extracts outliers $s$ as sparse perturbations to the data.
 It also makes it possible to develop efficient algorithms for the robust case.
 In general, our approach applies to any robust norm that can be characterized as the Moreau envelope of a separable penalty.

 A naive approach loses the closed form of $\mbf A$~\eqref{eq:solA}.
 To preserve the advantages of partial minimization, we must place the Huber loss on the Procrustean bed of the orthogonal Procrustes problem.
 We use the Moreau characterization~\eqref{eq:hubermoreau} to explicitly model sparse outliers using the variable $\mbf S$, and rewrite Eq.~\eqref{eq:general_spca_obj} as follows: